-We’re looking for speculative
+We’re looking for speculative blog-posts, such as:

 What do we mean by speculative?
 Anything that could be construed as both literary and genre.
 Fantasy, horror, science fiction, superhero, dystopian, post-apocalyptic, gaslamp, steampunk, and anything else that you can think of.
-We encourage submissions related to mythology and folklore.
+We also encourage submissions related to mythology and folklore.

 Unlike the journal, the blog counterpart of The Spectatorial focuses on showcasing non-fiction writing that touches upon speculative material while looking at it through different lenses, such as gender/queer theory, ethics, psychology, or just generally great critical thought (etc.).

 At the present moment we are looking to publish articles that focus on speculative works from other cultures.
 If you know a speculative writer or book that you feel needs to be read, or a trend in the literature of another country that differs from our own North American one, we strongly encourage you to send in your writing, or pitch ideas for an article.

 We are also looking for more pieces of writing that focus on art, poetry, anime, manga, and video-games.
 These are subject areas which need more attention on our blog.
 If you have any reviews/previews, articles that discuss speculative aspects of a work, or anything else of the sort, we will gladly take a look at them!

 Pitches of 200 words max. stating the topic of the piece, key points of the argument/focus, as well as approximate length.
 Once it has been approved by the editor, a deadline for the completed piece will be assigned.

 Completed pieces are also accepted.
 In the body of the email please write a 200 words max. summary describing the piece and why you feel it would be a good fit for The Spectatorial.